ldm0/wncurses/README.md

 However there is no a windows version.
 What I found now is only a uncomplete version: <http://github.com/justinmeza/wincurses>

-If this is built up, It will be fairly easy to transfer some linux applications to the windows console application.
+If this is built up, It will be fairly easy to transplant some linux applications to the windows console application.

-So I decided to build it(hopeully don't mess up).
-(18/8/23)

-The problems are way more than I thought.
-(18/9/11)

-(Complain)The Windows console only provides 3 bits to constrol the color, which means there are only 8 colors.

-Currently refactoring(18/9/23)

-After a month, the refactor begins(18/10/23)

-###TO DO LIST
-- [x] scanw
-- [x] keypad
-- [x] intrflush
-- [x] leaveok